 The new frontier of paddle boards: motorized SUPs

-Recently the company BOTE came out with a SUP that is meant to use an outboard motor for its main mode of transportation.
+The company BOTE came out with a SUP that is meant to use an outboard motor for its main mode of transportation.
 The BOTE Rover won the ‘Best of Show’ award at the 2017 ICAST trade show.
 After that they have kept on improving their fishing kayak abilities even further since then.

 First of all, this is just flat out cool: a SUP that can fully utilize a 6hp motor and can get you anywhere you need to be.